ibowditch/userdocs/_sources/events.md.txt

    of time.
 If they arrive at the station to travel to the event (eg. at a training centre), they can sign-in as normal.

    Any member not on the preset list will not be offered the option of signing in to external events when they tag in.
-   External events normally run for a full day, and if the attendees are known up front, so there is no point asking other members not on the list whether they want to attend such events.
+   External events normally run for a full day, and if the attendees are known up front, there is no point asking other members not on the list whether they want to attend such events.

 Pager Calls

-:  Pager Calls are detected by separate system which automagically creates a new event on the server as soon as a callout is received for your brigade.
+:  Pager Calls are detected by a separate system which automagically creates a new event on the server as soon as a callout is received for your brigade.

    The event should be available for members to sign-in to when they arrive at the station.

    The event title will be the same as the pager message.
 The format of this message will vary by district, but generally it includes the name of the paged brigade, the type of call, and the CAD number.

+   The actual OIC is not known when the pager call arrives, so the system assigns the call out officer or the SDC as the OIC by default.
+This should be {ref}`updated<change-event>` by the actual OIC when the crew returns to station.

 :::{figure-md} pager-callout
 :class: myclass